Citi Benefits Handbook

 - Have no other health coverage except what is permitted under "other health coverage";

-- Not be enrolled in Medicare part A & B or Medicaid; and
+- Not be enrolled in Medicare Parts A and B or Medicaid; and

 - Not be claimed as a dependent on someone else's tax return.